abayo-luc/abayo-luc/README.md

 ### Hello World 👋

-> I'm Jean Luc Abayo (from 🇷🇼 Kigali) , software developer ninja.
+> I'm Jean Luc Abayo (from 🇷🇼 Kigali) , software developer Ninja.

 I am a Fullstack Software Developer with more than five years of professional experience developing a wide range of tools and products.
 I have strong experience in JavaScript (TypeScript, React, React-Native), Ruby on Rails, QA, and DevOps automation.
 I am here to be useful, and contributing to things that bring real meaningful changes.